Last Updated on Oct 20, 2021

-We can Turn off HDR quality picture on camera without disabling from settings.
+We can Turn off HDR-quality pictures on the camera without disabling from settings.

-We can temporarily disable HDR camera option on iPhone XS, iPhone XS max or iPhone XR.
+We can temporarily disable the HDR camera option on iPhone.

 The open Camera app on iPhone.
-Just tap on HDR option, and Select “Off” option.
+Just tap on the HDR option, and select the “Off” option.

-To Disable Smart HDR for iPhone, Settings > Camera > Smart HDR and Turn off it.
+To Disable HDR for iPhone, Settings > Camera > Record Video> Next Turn Off HDR and Turn off it.

-Auto HDR on old iPhone models functionality is same as new iPhone models.
-That use apple’s fast processing neural engine.
-That easily create machine learning task while we take a photo in low light.
+Auto HDR on old iPhone models functionality is the same as new iPhone models.
+That uses apple’s fast processing neural engine.
+That easily creates a machine learning task while we take a photo in low light.

 To turn on or Disable it, Settings > Camera > Auto HDR (Disable or Enable it).

-Above all are the settings that we can use for turn on/ turn off Smart HDR on iPhone XS Max, iPhone XS, XR.
+Above all are the settings that we can use to turn on/ turn off HDR on your iPhone.

-Don’t miss to share how this tip is helpful to you for capture photo with HDR Mode on iPhone XS Max, iPhone XS, and iPhone XR.
+Don’t miss sharing how this tip is helpful to you for capturing photos with HDR Mode on iPhone.